003-GH/SemiBUVS/README.md

 # SemiBUVS
-SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset
+[ESWA2026]SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset